devgear21/contract_intelligence_agent/README.md

 # Contract Analysis System

-A sophisticated contract analysis system built with LangGraph and LangChain that automatically extracts, compares, and analyzes legal clauses from contracts.
+A contract analysis system built with LangGraph and LangChain that automatically extracts, compares, and analyzes legal clauses from contracts.

 ## Features